wjakob/nanobind/docs/benchmark.rst

 Binary size
 -----------

-nanobind also greatly reduces the binary size of the compiled bindings.
-There is a roughly **3× improvement** compared to pybind11 and a **8-9× improvement** compared to Boost.Python (both with size optimizations).
+The extremely large size of generated binaries has been a persistent problem of many prior binding libraries. nanobind significantly improves this metric in size-optimized builds.
+There is a ~\ **11× improvement** compared to Boost.Python, a **3-5× improvement** compared to pybind11, and a **3-12× improvement** compared to Cython.

 .. image:: images/sizes.svg
    :width: 800